Getting A Second Opinion

 Will I offend my doctor?

-While this may not be your top concern, many often worry how their doctor will feel upon hearing you may want to seek care elsewhere, and if this will affect your treatment in the future.
-However, what people often don’t know, is that your doctor may actually be expecting you to get a second opinion!
-Many doctors are very open and encouraging when patients are interested in a second opinion to confirm their diagnosis, staging, and care plan, especially if they are open communicators and are invested their patients’ care!
-Some doctors may even offer suggestions on where to find others who may specialize in your specific type of case, or point you towards databases like the American Medical Association or the American Board of Medical Specialties so you can explore on your own!
+Most doctors are very open and encouraging when patients are interested in second opinions.
+This is especially true if they are open communicators and invested in their patients' care.
+Some doctors may even offer suggestions on where to find specialists for your specific concerns.
+Others may point you toward databases like the ones maintained by the American Medical Association or the American Board of Medical Specialties.
+With these databases, you can explore on your own.

 Are all oncologists the same?